Virtual dharma study intensive: Dogen's Kesa Kudoku

 |

-The schedule consists of one lecture and Q & A period each morning from 10 - noon ET for ten days, online via Zoom with Okumura Roshi (see timing at right).
-Registration is at the bottom of this page.
+The schedule consists of one lecture and Q & A period each morning from 10 - noon ET on ten weekday mornings, online via Zoom with Okumura Roshi.

 Logistics and further information

-About a week before the first lecture, those who have registered will receive a link to the Resource Page containing Zoom links and other information.
-The materials needed for this event, including Okumura Roshi's translation of the text and the opening and closing chants, will be available for download from that page.
+- About a week before the first lecture, those who have registered will receive a link to the Resource Page containing Zoom links and the downloadable materials needed for this event, including Okumura Roshi's translation of the text and the opening and closing chants.

 Times are US Eastern Time.